PrefectHQ/prefect-recipes/flows-advanced/dot-env-secrets/README.md

 ## Reasoning

-Often times, I would find myself adapting existing Python script into Prefect.
+Oftentimes, I find myself adapting existing Python scripts into Prefect.
 Storing secret environment variables in a `.env` file is a common solution and the [dotenv](https://pypi.org/project/python-dotenv/) package can seamlessly load those variables into the runtime environment.